It's still a "man's world", but this seems to be slowly falling apart

 If you take a look at Section 6 of the 2016 report (starts at page 44 of the PDF file*), you'll see how by both genders performed at the Associate, Bachelor, Master, and Doctorate levels.
 At almost every level women comfortably outperform men in terms of obtaining degrees and are projected to continue to do so in the future.
 The only level where it is almost exactly equal is at the Doctorate level.

-*It drives me mad when the pages of a PDF file and an actual document aren't in sync.
+*I hate it when the pages of a PDF file and an actual document aren't in sync.
 I never know which one to cite for page numbers.

 Since these numbers are only for America, I was curious about how this story was unfolding elsewhere in the world.
 If we take a cruise across the ocean to the beautiful country of Portugal, we find this study by Teresa Bago d'Uva that reports the following: